ShwetaG12/PowerBI_DashBoard/README.md

 Excel =IF(DAYS(C2,B2) > 4, "Delay", "On time") Use code with caution.

-Extracting Name from Email ID
+2.Extracting Name from Email ID
 Prompt: Write an Excel formula to extract the name from an email ID in F2, with @ as a separator.

 Solution:

 Excel =IF(C2-B2 > 4, "Delay", "On time") Use code with caution.

-Extracting Values from Comma-Separated String
+3.Extracting Values from Comma-Separated String
 Prompt: I have comma-separated values in G2.
 Write three Excel formulas to extract the values as comma separators in H2, I2, and J2.

 Solutions: